alicavusoglu/MarsRoverCase/README.md

 Developed this solution for a case study.

 # DDD Principles
 I use a rover and plateau as domain models.
 For this case, rover is an aggregate root.
-But there was no need for Aggregate Root's abilities as domain events or any other extra abilities.
+But in this case, there was no need for Aggregate Root's abilities as domain events or any other extra abilities.

 A Handler created for drive rover on plateau.
 This handler positioned as an application layer.